 Children may also have a headache, feel tired or feel nervous.
 Talk to your doctor or pharmacist if these side effects bother you or don't go away.

 In rare cases, loratadine may cause a serious allergic reaction.

 A serious allergic reaction is an emergency.
 Contact a doctor straight away if you think you or someone around you is having a serious allergic reaction.

-These aren't all the side effects of loratadine.
-For a full list, see the leaflet inside your medicine packet.
+These are not all the side effects of loratadine.
+For a full list see the leaflet inside your medicines packet.

 How to cope with side effects